cubing/cubing.js/CONTRIBUTING.md

   - If you're only drawing 2D puzzles, you shouldn't have to load the (fairly sizable) 3D code.
   - If you just need to draw freeze frames (like VisualCube), you should be able to use `<twisty-player>` without worrying about the "extra work" it does to prepare for animation.
 - For speed or simplicity, it is often valuable to require features that are only available in modern browsers/environments.
 In general, we are willing to require the most recent version of a modern browser, as long as the relevant feature is available across Chromium-based browsers (including Edge), Firefox, and Safari.
 We don't support Internet Explorer or Edge Spartan.

+In addition, it's valuable to apply some of these principles to the codebase itself.
+For example, we try to make it as easy as possible to get started, and generally use more verbose names to avoid any ambiguity when a shorter name could be ambiguous.